Hyperkalemia at a glance

-Hyperkalemia is the medical term for high levels of potassium in the blood.
-Potassium is an essential electrolyte (body salt) which performs several functions such as:
+Hyperkalemia is the medical term for high levels of potassium (also known as kalium), an essential electrolyte (body salt) which performs several functions such as:

 - Regulating nerve impulse and muscle contractions.